Learn how to make agate slices out of candy. This unique rock candy geode slice is great on its own or as a decoration on top of geode cakes.

 Since geode cakes have become popular, these also are perfect as geode cake toppers.

-And if you’re a geology fan, you could make your candy look like the real gemstones.
+And if you’re a geology fan, you could make your candy look like the real polished gemstones.
 I made my take on blue agate and pink agate, but there are so many different types of these gemstones including black, white, purple, and yellow.

 Note: Some links in this post may contain affiliate links, which means at no cost to you, I may earn a commission.
-I am likely linking to items that can be trickier to get, making it easier for you to find the supplies you need.

-Ingredients for Candy Agate Slices:
+Ingredients for Candy Agate Slices

-- Plastic bags
+- Plastic Bags

-- Aluminum foil
+- Aluminum Foil

 - Cooking Spray